phpmyadmin/phpmyadmin/doc/bookmarks.rst

 Storing bookmarks
 -----------------

-Any query you have executed can be stored as a bookmark on the page where the results are displayed.
+Any query that is executed by you can be marked as a bookmark on the page where the results are displayed.
 You will find a button labeled :guilabel:`Bookmark this query` just at the end of the page.
-As soon as you have stored a bookmark, it is related to the database you run the query on.
+As soon as you have stored a bookmark, the query fired is linked to the database.
 You can now access a bookmark dropdown on each page, the query box appears on for that database.

 Variables inside bookmarks
 --------------------------

-You can also have, inside the query, placeholders for variables.
+Inside a query, you can also add placeholders for variables.
 This is done by inserting into the query SQL comments between ``/*`` and ``*/``.
-Inside the comments, the special strings ``[VARIABLE{variable-number}]`` is used.
+The special strings ``[VARIABLE{variable-number}]`` is used inside the comments.
 Be aware that the whole query minus the SQL comments must be valid by itself, otherwise you won't be able to store it as a bookmark.
-Note also that the text 'VARIABLE' is case-sensitive.
+Also note that the text 'VARIABLE' is Case-sensitive.

 When you execute the bookmark, everything typed into the *Variables* input boxes on the query box page will replace the strings ``/*[VARIABLE{variable-number}]*/`` in